- Open Access

 This approach permits detailed analysis of the oral healthcare sector.
 In addition, the oral healthcare sector can be analysed as shown in Table 1.
 The four-field breakdown of the oral healthcare Sector illustrates the possibility to analyse the sector in terms of both goods and type of funding the same way the HSA does.

-Gross value added and numbers of workers in the oral healthcare sector in 2010
+Table 3 illustrates the variation of gross value added and numbers of workers for each layer of the oral healthcare sector in 2010.

 Development of a forecasting model on basis of the Satellite Account